bondy-io/bondy/apps/bondy_db/doc_extras/architecture/03_bondy_db.md

 client retries after a short delay rather than being told its credential is wrong.

-Crucially, the predicate is **independent of the projection that might be stale**.
+The predicate is **independent of the projection that might be stale**.
 Whether or not the projection has been updated, the `ae_atomics` timestamp tells you when the shard last completed a full anti-entropy round with its peers — which is the thing a security decision actually needs to know.